kalyanvkb/Bike_Rentals/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- Boombikes wants to get a deeper understanding of bike rentals under different circumstances to maximize the bike rentals.
-- What is the background of your project?
+- Problem statement is to identify the factors that affect the demand of the bike rentals so that BookBikes would adjust the demand-supply of the bikes.
-- What is the business probem that your project is trying to solve?
+- The solution is to develop a model that determines the importance of each factor(Variable) on the overall bike rental count
-- What is the dataset that is being used?
+- Bike sharing data set that contains the count of number of rides happend with all other promient factors along with the years.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->